linode/docs/docs/email/citadel/email-with-citadel-on-ubuntu-12-04-lts-precise-pangolin.md

   name: Linode
   email: docs@linode.com
 description: 'Setting up an email and groupware server using Citadel on an Ubuntu 12.04 LTS (Precise Pangolin) Linode.'
-keywords: 'citadel,citadel ubuntu 12.04,ubuntu 12.04 mail server,groupware,email server'
+keywords: ["citadel", "citadel ubuntu 12.04", "ubuntu 12.04 mail server", "groupware", "email server"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-alias: ['email/citadel/ubuntu-12-04-precise-pangolin/']
+aliases: ['email/citadel/ubuntu-12-04-precise-pangolin/']
-modified: Friday, August 15, 2014
+modified: 2014-08-15
 modified_by:
   name: Alex Fornuto
-published: 'Monday, November 5th, 2012'
+published: 2012-11-05
 title: 'Email with Citadel on Ubuntu 12.04 LTS (Precise Pangolin)'
 ---

 Citadel is a groupware suite that provides system administrators with an easy method to set up and manage email, calendars, mailing lists and other collaboration tools.
 It also features an automated installation process and versatile deployment options that allow the application to be scaled across multiple servers.

-{: .caution }
->
+{{< caution >}}
-> There is a known bug that prevents Citadel from running properly on 32-bit Linodes.
+There is a known bug that prevents Citadel from running properly on 32-bit Linodes.
 Please see [the Ubuntu bugtracker](https://bugs.launchpad.net/ubuntu/+source/citadel/+bug/911732) for more information.
+{{< /caution >}}

 Prerequisites
 -------------